ItsIRook/pwn.college_Amarnath/Linux Luminarium/Pondering_Paths.md

 - I learned how to access a file in some location using relative path.
 - Imagine we want to access some file located at /tmp/a/b/my_file.

-  - If my cwd is /, then a relative path to the file is tmp/a/b/my_file.
+  - If my cwd is `/`, then a relative path to the file is `tmp/a/b/my_file`.
-  - If my cwd is /tmp, then a relative path to the file is a/b/my_file.
+  - If my cwd is `/tmp`, then a relative path to the file is `a/b/my_file`.
-  - If my cwd is /tmp/a/b/c, then a relative path to the file is ../my_file.
+  - If my cwd is `/tmp/a/b/c`, then a relative path to the file is `../my_file`.
 The .. refers to the parent directory.

 ---
-# 🔹 Explicit Relative paths, from /
+# 🔹 Explicit Relative Paths, From /
 In this challenege, the user uses cd command to get into `/` to run the command `run` from `./challenge/run`(the idea is to use `.`.

 ### 🏴 Flag